delsehi/rust-blackjack/README.md

-# Card game in Rust
+# Black Jack in Rust

-This is a simple project for learning the basic syntax of Rust.
+This is a simple implementation of the card game Black Jack that you can play in the terminal.

-Will not be interesting for anybody else :)
+It's only intended as a small personal project for learning the basics of Rust syntax.